SIH-22-Kyogre/SatVision_Land-Cover-Detection/Map Classification - EuroSAT/Classification Models/RGB-Models/README.md

 - ~97% accuracy on industrial areas.
 - ~92% accuracy on residential areas.
 - Can differentiate residential and non-residential areas well.
-- Better than ResNet50 at differentiating forest areas and water bodies.
+- Better than ResNet50 at differentiating forest areas and water bodies well.

 ## VGG16